 White Princess Flowering Dogwood Tree Attract Specific Species of Birds with their Berry Production

 The White Princess Dogwood Tree, which is also known as the Cherokee Princess Dogwood Tree is known for its beautiful white flowers and is smaller among the three families.
 When you prune this beautiful tree, you'll be sure to keep it coming back each year.
 These types of trees are capable of growing up to five feet tall, although it has been known to grow up to thirty feet tall.
 While it does produce fruit, most people don't like to eat it unlike birds, who prefer the taste of the berries.

 For growing conditions, this tree favors having partial sun and a moist ground that has acidic soil.
-This tree can be grown in USDA zones that range from a five to a nine.
+This tree grows in USDA zones that range from a five to a nine.
 It's best to plant them in either the spring or fall when the weather is more favorable.
-These trees are suitable for their ability to attract specific types of birds which is excellent for those who enjoy watching them feed.
+These trees are suitable for their ability to attract specific types of birds, which is excellent for those who enjoy watching them feed.
 They're not a fragrant type of tree, and they produce the most beautiful colors during the fall when the leaves change color, and they produce berries or in the spring when their blossoms bloom.
-When planting this dogwood, it should be covered with two to four inches of mulch.
+When planting this dogwood; covered with two to four inches of mulch.
 Doing so will help ensure that the roots are kept cold and moist.